HanneWillems/PredSim-workshop-ESMAC-2026/S3 Orthosis/README.md

 Red line: healthy simulation.<br>
 Yellow line: simulation with imposed weakness of the tibialis anterior.

+You may notice differences between the simulated drop foot (yellow) and corresponding data (dashed black line).
+There may be several reasons for these differences:
+- General imperfections in the simple 2D model used for these simulations
+- Differences between assumed TA weakness level (currently 0.05) and actual weakness level in these individuals
+- Differences between other model (muscle) properties (e.g. weakness/strength other muscles) and actual (muscle) properties in these individuals

+Although not part of this workshop, all of the above could in principle be tested through simulations.

 **bug fixing**: if you get an error saying `'update_settings' is not found in the current folder or on the MATLAB path`, run the script called `set_up_paths.m`.
 See [explanation](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-ESMAC-2026#getting-started-with-one-of-the-cases) for more details.

 ## Step 2.1: add an ankle-foot orthosis to the model